 - Add 2 cups hot water, salt, sugar (adjust as per the sourness of the mango) and bring to a simmer again.

-- Meanwhile, heat mustard oil in a small pan, temper the oil with dry red chillies and black mustard seeds, fry the reserved mango pieces till golden and soft.
+- Meanwhile, heat mustard oil in a small pan, temper the oil with dry red chillies, minced ginger and black mustard seeds, fry the reserved mango pieces till golden and soft.

 - Sprinkle hing and bhaja masala (if using) over it, and let it sizzle.